Customer-Centric Transformation in the Insurance Industry

 Smart Hub CDPs at the Foundation of CX

 To solve the challenge, established insurers are turning to customer data platform (CDP) solutions that are designed to serve as “smart hubs.”
-These CDP smart hubs are designed to 1) collect all granular customer data generated across touchpoints new and old 2) unify it to a single ID 3) make it available for self-service analysis by business users and 4) orchestrate analytics-driven experiences across every customer touchpoint, whether offline or online.
+So, what is a CDP smart hub?
+CDP smart hubs are designed to 1) collect all granular customer data generated across touchpoints new and old 2) unify it to a single ID 3) make it available for self-service analysis by business users and 4) orchestrate analytics-driven experiences across every customer touchpoint, whether offline or online.

 Because the CDP is designed to work alongside existing technology, disruption is limited.
 Insurers can focus exclusively on the forward progress of their transformation strategy with maximum speed to market and maximum benefit.
 Enterprise-class CDPs also meet the strict privacy and security standards required of insurers—maintaining SOC 2 Type 2 compliance and supporting standards such as GDPR, CCPA, HIPAA and others.
 Freeing up the entire organization, from IT to business, to focus on the customer.